Tips for Checking Your Home’s Structural Elements & Utilities After a Disaster October 5, 2017 – Posted in: Blog

 Avoiding Unnecessary Expenses When Dealing With a Natural Disaster

 If you’re forced from your home during a disaster and its recovery period, you’ll likely be forced with sudden and unexpected expenses, as well as an interruption in income or cash flow.
 It’s vital to retain as much working capital as possible to see you through this terrible period.
-Here are several tips to help out financially.
+Here are several tips to out financially.

 Pay only necessary bills.